-I. General Education Requirements .
-43-47 English BENG 101, 101L and 102 (each with a grade of "C" or higher) 1 6-7 Numerical and Analytical Reasoning BMTH 101 or a higher level mathematics course (except BMTH 112), plus an additional course in mathematics, logic, statistics, or computer science.
-6 Speech BSPC 140, 201, or 230 3 Liberal Arts Liberal Arts Electives 2 BHIS 101, 102, 111, 112 115, or 116.
-Fine Arts 3 Social/Behavioral Sciences 4 3 Natural Sciences 5 Two courses, at least one with associated laboratory 7

-Foreign Languages
+I. General Education Requirements

+English BENG 101, 101L and 102 (each with a grade of "C" or higher) 1

+Numerical and Analytical Reasoning

+Speech BSPC 140, 201, or 230

+Liberal Arts Liberal Arts Electives 2

+Natural Sciences 5 Two courses, at least one with associated laboratory7
-Students shall demonstrate in one foreign language the ability to comprehend the topic ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on subjects.
-For foreign languages taught at USCB, this requirement may be satisfied a earned by proficiency.
-For all other foreign languages, the requirement is waived but no earned by demonstrating an equivalent proficiency. familiar and credit

-Non-Western Studies 6 0-3

-A distribution requirement that may be satisfied by one of the above mentioned courses or by additional coursework.
+Foreign Languages 6 Students shall demonstrate in one foreign language the ability to comprehend the topi ideas in written and, with the exception of Latin and Ancient Greek, spoken texts subjects.
+For foreign languages taught at USCB, this requirement may be satisfied earned by proficiency.
+For all other foreign languages, the requirement is waived but earned by demonstrating an equivalent proficiency. ic and main on familiar I and credit Non-Western Studies 6 A distribution requirement that may be satisfied by one of the above mentioned course or by additional coursework.
 II.
-Program Requirements 27-30

-Foreign Language 0-3

-Students shall demonstrate proficiency in one foreign language by achieving

-a score of four or better on a USCB foreign language proficiency test or achievi a passing grade in a 122 course. ng

-History (an additional selection from BHIS 101, 102, 111, 112, 115 or 116) 3

-Philosophical Reasoning (a course from BPHI excluding 110 & 111) 3

-Humanities

-Course from African American Studies, English, fine arts, foreign languages

-and literatures, history, philosophy (except 110 & 111) or religious studies 3

-Social/Behavioral Sciences

-Courses selected from anthropology, economics, geography, political science,

-psychology, or sociology 6

-Major Prerequisites 7

-BENG 287: American Literature 3

-BENG 288: British Literature I.

-BENG 289: British Literature II.

-BENG 290: Great Books of the West

-III.
-Major Requirements

-27-30

-General Major

-Two courses in pre-1800 literature at the 300 level or higher 8 6

-Three courses in post-1800 literature at the 300 level or higher 9

-BENG 453: Development of the English Language

-Writing Concentration 9

-Students may elect to pursue a Writing Concentration in English by taking all three of

-the "three additional classes at the 300 level or higher" in the General Major from

-BENG 460, 462, 463, 464 and 465(9) and by taking BENG 498: Senior Seminar:

-Writing or BENG 499: Senior Thesis (3)

-IV.
-Electives 13-23

-Total hours required 120

-Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.

-Courses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BGER, BHIS, BJOU, BLIN, BMUS, BPHI, BPOL, BPSY, BRLG, BSOC, BSPA, BSPC, BTHE.
+Program Requirements 27-30 Foreign Language Students shall demonstrate proficiency in one foreign language by achieving a score of four or better on a USCB foreign language proficiency test or achie a passing grade in a 122 course.
+History (an additional selection from BHIS 101, 102, 111, 112, 115 or 116) Philosophical Reasoning (a course from BPHI excluding 110 & 111) 3 Humanities Course from African American Studies, English, fine arts, foreign languages and literatures, history, philosophy (except 110 & 111) or religious studies 3 Social/Behavioral Sciences Courses selected from anthropology, economics, geography, political science, psychology, or sociology Major Prerequisites 7 BENG 287: American Literature BENG 288: British Literature I BENG 289: British Literature II BENG 290: Great Books of the West 3 III.
+Major Requirements 27-30 General Major Two courses in pre-1800 literature at the 300 level or higher 8 б Three courses in post-1800 literature at the 300 level or higher BENG 453: Development of the English Language.
+3 Three additional courses at the 300 level or higher Writing Concentration 10 Students may elect to pursue a Writing Concentration in English by taking all three of the "three additional classes at the 300 level or higher" in the General Major from BENG 460, 462, 463, 464 and 465(9) and by taking BENG 498: Senior Seminar: Writing or BENG 499: Senior Thesis (3) IV.
+Electives 13-23 Total hours required 1 Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
+2 Courses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BGER, BHIS, BJOU, BLIN, BMUS, BPHI, BPOL.
+BTHE.
 English majors may use 3 hours of their major prerequisites toward this requirement.

-Courses from: BANT, BECO, BGEO, BGST, BLIN, BPOL, BPSY, BSOC and BSST.
+2 Courses from: BARH, BATS, BMUS, or BTHE.
+Courses from BANT, BHCO, BGCO, BGST, BLIN, BPOL, BPSY, BSOC and BSST.